-And all other value updates, made by employees from Client App via “Contact Details” dialog, or by account admin via web interface, or in any other way, except automated import, actually set the lock.
+And all other value updates, made by employees from Client App via “Contact Details” dialogue, or by account admin via the web interface, or in any other way, except automated import, actually set the lock.

 All our employee records come from Azure AD synchronization, we don’t want to maintain that bunch of data manually.

-Ok, we open Preferences and go to “Automated Imports” page.
+Ok, we open Preferences and go to the “Automated Imports” page.
 And check “Do not update fields that were set or changed manually”.
 Save preferences.
-Now we made the import engine to honor lock flags.
+Now we made the import engine to honour lock flags.